 After talking with the owner, it appears the problem began after the dog got into the kitchen garbage.
 Review of a blood smear reveals changes to the shape of the red blood cells consistent with oxidative damage.

-The diagnosis: An acute toxic reaction to eating onions.
+An acute toxic reaction to eating onions.

 Many owners are not aware that several common foods and chemicals can cause this type of life-threatening reaction.
 Tylenol and the zinc in pennies can also cause severe distress and this type of oxidative damage in puppies and smaller dogs, such as a Maltese, Yorkshire or Jack Russell.